readthedocs/readthedocs.org/docs/user/guides/access/index.rst

     a :ref:`private Git repository <guides/private-python-packages:From a Git repository>` or a :ref:`private repository manager <guides/private-python-packages:From a repository manager other than PyPI>`.

+⏩️ :doc:`Manage Maintainers </guides/managing-maintainers>`
+    Learn how to manage maintainers for your projects on |org_brand|.

 .. toctree::
    :maxdepth: 1
    :hidden: